Babelscape/ner4el/README.md

     ```
     Once the script is started, it asks you to specify the path of your model checkpoint.

-**Note**:If you want to **change the system configuration**, you need to move in the *ner4el/conf* folder and change the parameters of your interest.
+**Note**: If you want to **change the system configuration**, you need to move in the *ner4el/conf* folder and change the parameters of your interest.
 As an example, if you move to the [data configuration file](./ner4el/conf/data/default.yaml), you can set the *training, evaluation and test sets*, but you can also specify the *number of candidates* you want to use, as well as the *context window*.
 At lines 10-14, you can also choose which *NER-based contribution* you want to apply on the baseline system, by setting it to *True*.
 Similarly, in the [training configuration file](./ner4el/conf/train/default.yaml), you can specify the *number of epochs*, the *value of patience parameter*, and the number of *gradient accumulation steps*.

 <br>